linzhaoinca/portfolio/README.md

 # Big Data Projects Portfolio

-- ### This repository contains of my data science projects, including Classification, Multiple Regression, Unsupervised Learning, Time Series, Sentiment Analysis, AWS, EMR process and a lot of Data Visualization in each project.
+* This repository contains of my data science projects, including Classification, Multiple Regression, Unsupervised Learning, Time Series, Sentiment Analysis, AWS, EMR process and a lot of Data Visualization in each project.
-- ### Projects are presented by Jupyter Notebook, RPubs and R.
+* Projects are presented by Jupyter Notebook, RPubs and R.

 - ### Python Projects:

 [Exploratory Data Analysis on Credit One Default Case](EDA-C5T2.ipynb) EDA of factors effecting the credit default rates

 [Credit One Default Predictions (Classification)](Credit_One_Classification.ipynb) Prediction on future credit default

+[Product Profitability Prediction](Product Profitability Prediction.ipynb) Regression, analyze the importance of customer reviews on product profitability

 	  1. Use completed surveys to train and build the predictive model, and applied to incompleted surveys for testing and to make predictions on customers' preferences that are missing from the incompleted surveys